Widening access to Medicine at Manchester

 The Manchester Access Programme (MAP) is the University's award-winning widening participation scheme for local Year 12 students in Greater Manchester.

-An annual masterclass conference is available to Year 12 students on the MAP.
+An annual MMIs Preparation Day is available to Year 12 students on the MAP.
 This in-person conference includes workshops on communication skills, values and behaviours, and the multiple mini-interviews (MMIs) used in the Medicine application and admissions process.

 It also includes inspiring lectures and the opportunity to speak to medical students currently on the MB ChB course.